SolaceDev/solace-kubernetes-quickstart/README.md

 This section provides more information about what is required to achieve the correct label for the pod hosting the active message broker node and provides help for troubleshooting in case of possible issues because of tightened security.

 Use `kubectl get pods --show-labels` to check for the status of the "active" label.
 In a stable deployment, one of the message routing nodes with ordinal 0 or 1 shall have the label `active=true`.
+You can find out if there is an issue by checking the events for related ERROR reported.

-This label is set by the `readiness_check.sh` script, triggered by the StatefulSet's readiness probe.
+This label is set by the `readiness_check.sh` script in `solace/templates/solaceConfigMap.yaml`, triggered by the StatefulSet's readiness probe.
 For this to happen the followings are required:

 - the Solace pods must be able to communicate with each-other at port 8080
-- the Kubernetes service account associated with the Solace pod must have sufficient rights to patch the pod's label
+- the Kubernetes service account associated with the Solace pod must have sufficient rights to patch the pod's label when the active message broker is service ready
-- the Solace pods must be able to communicate with the Kubernetes API at `kubernetes.default.svc.cluster.local` at port $KUBERNETES_SERVICE_PORT (you can find out the address and port by logging
+- the Solace pods must be able to communicate with the Kubernetes API at `kubernetes.default.svc.cluster.local` at port $KUBERNETES_SERVICE_PORT.
+You can find out the address and port by [SSH into the pod](#ssh-access-to-individual-message-brokers).

 In a controlled environment it may be necessary to add a [NetworkPolicy](//kubernetes.io/docs/concepts/services-networking/network-policies/ ) to enable required communication.